Tubliy/Proj1-Signals-and-Systems/README.txt

 long rectangular box that says "C://Users//..".

 Step 4: Running any file
     This project was done in a very specific order.
-So first you'll have to open LavendarTown.m, then audioMerge.m, audioCancel.m, and finally timeandfreqPlot.m.
-This will give you the full experience, however to open any file you must go to the editor tab above.
+So first you'll have to run LavendarTown.m, then audioMerge.m, audioCancel.m, and finally timeandfreqPlot.m.
+This will give you the full experience, however to run any file you must go to the editor tab above.
 You should then see a green play button on the right hand side.
 Check the command window to see that it's working!